Last year, the NatWest Piggy Banks celebrated their 35th anniversary!

 - Want to bring home the bacon?

 Like so many other collectables, the humble piggy has risen over the past few years from unloved children’s ornament to a valuable item that can change hands for upwards of £50 at car boot sales, on websites and at collectors’ fairs.
 Therefore today you can make money collecting NatWest piggy banks.

 You might remember slotting coins and notes into a piggy bank in anticipation of the day when it became full and could be smashed to bits (or a bung pulled out).

-While today’s tax-efficient Individual Savings Accounts (ISAs) clearly don’t offer the same visceral appeal, our porcine pals have achieved their collecting value thanks to the very same commercial imperative – encouraging people to save cash.
+While today’s tax-efficient Individual Savings Accounts (ISAs) don’t offer the same visceral appeal, our porcine pals have achieved their collecting value thanks to the very same commercial imperative – encouraging people to save cash.

-Banks and building societies have given away hundreds of thousands of piggy banks over the years, but one lender in particular took the form forward and created a market for its very own pigs.
+Banks and building societies have given away hundreds of thousands of piggy banks over the years, but one lender, in particular, took the form forward and created a market for its very own pigs.

 In 1982, National Westminster Bank decided to launch ‘Woody’, the youngest of a family of piggy banks for young savers, with other relatives becoming available as your savings balance soared.